-But just as organizers and volunteers are busy with last-minute preparations for this year’s fest — slated for this weekend — there’s one smiling face everyone is missing: festival co-founder Debra “Debbie” Mulcahy.
+But just as organizers and volunteers are busy with last-minute preparations for this year’s fest — — there’s one smiling face everyone is missing: festival co-founder Debra “Debbie” Mulcahy.

 Debbie passed away on June 1 after a nine-year battle with cancer at the age of 57.

 “Debbie was a very sweet, very determined person,” said Caroline Wolfe, a neighbor and longtime friend of the Mulcahys.
 “She was very involved with her community, moreso than the average person.”